 Note: I-20 Certificates of Eligibility for the F-1 student visa are not available for on-campus study during the fall and spring semesters, because of the part-time nature of the Harvard Extension School.
 If you obtain an I-20 from Harvard Summer School for an F-1 visa, it is not possible to continue studying on the F-1 at Harvard Extension School.

-Students must earn a grade of B, B+, A-, or A in a certificate course in order to have it count towards the certificate.
-Courses in which a student has earned a grade of B- or below cannot be counted towards a graduate certificate.
+Students must earn a grade of B, B+, A-, or A in a certificate course in order to have it count toward the certificate.
+Courses in which a student has earned a grade of B- or below cannot be counted toward a graduate certificate.